Warpten/aoc/README.md

 > If a wire visits a position on the grid multiple times, use the steps value from the first time
 > it visits that position when calculating the total value of a specific intersection.

+I completely missed that line of the problem statement.
 The code still netted the correct result.
 Bah.
 Fixed in [033df38](https://github.com/Warpten/aoc/commit/033df385cb17d9f84e8b41b9a94c67901700f07).
 Requires C++20.